pineda-vv/Data-Science-Projects/recipe_project/README.md

 | **2** | **8228** |
 | **1** | **2115** |
 | **0** | **13538** |
-*
+* Implicit ratings distribution plotted
 ![alt text](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/data/implicit_dist.png)

 ---
 ## Modeling Part 1
 #### Clustering of recipe ingredients
-1. Non-negative Matrix Factorization and Latent Dirichlet Allocation of Recipe ingredients
+1. Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA) of Recipe ingredients
-* Unsupervised learning using NMF and LDA was used to cluster the recipes based on their recipe ingredient similarity.
-The best number of groups appear to be 6 with both NMF and LDA.
-To visualize the clusters, truncated SVD(singular value decomposition) combined with t-distributed stochastic neighbor embedding(TSNE) was used for dimensionality reduction of the recipe text matrices (TF, TFidf) which were labeled based on either the LDA or NMF analysis.
+* Unsupervised learning using NMF and LDA was used to analyze the text of recipe ingredients and to cluster similar recipes.
+Different number of clustering groups were assessed.
+Subjectively, I determined that the number of groups appear to be 6 with both NMF and LDA.
+Considering the recipe data was scraped using four search terms, it is easy to imagine that the vegetarian search items may diverge into dessert and savory dishes.
+* To visualize the clusters, truncated SVD(singular value decomposition) combined with t-distributed stochastic neighbor embedding(TSNE) was used for dimensionality reduction of the recipe text matrices (TF, TFidf) which were labeled based on either the LDA or NMF analysis.
-* 3-D plot of recipe groupings.
+* ##### 3-D plots of recipe groupings.
 ![alt text](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/data/recipe_nmfclustering_tsne.png)

 ![alt text](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/data/recipe_ldalabels_tsne.png)

-2.

-* #### Figure 2

 ## Modeling Part 2
-#### Clustering of Recipes using non-negative matrix factorization (NMF) and t-distributed stochastic neighbor embeding (t-SNE)
-1. Non-negative matrix factorization used to extract the top topics/word groups in the recipe text (ingredients) as well as the title.
+#### Collaborative Filtering
+1. MLLib Alternating Least Squares